bknie1/Backlogged/README.md

-# Gamezy
+# Backlogged
-Find new games to play, rating system, comments.
+Find new games to play.
+Add games, comment on games, tag games, and follow games.

 ## Why?